Latin Name: Orcinus orca

 After around 16 months, female orcas give birth.
 The mothers and female pod members give careful attention to their calves.
 The calves begin nursing from their mothers and within a few days form thick blubber to insulate them in the cold water.
 Killer whales' milk has six times the protein of a human mother's milk.
 The calves can make sounds soon after birth.
 They immediately become members of the pod, and are often protected and taught to hunt by several females in the group.
 Calves soon become strong swimmers, though they have a lot of work to do if they want to keep up with the adults.
 Adult killer whales are some of the fastest whales in the world, swimming as quickly as 30 miles per hour.

-How does blubber help the calves in cold water?
+Think about it: How does blubber help the calves in cold water?

 Scientists don't really know how long most killer whales live, but estimate that they usually survive between 30 and 60 years.
 Researchers can estimate a killer whale's life by inspecting the layers of their cone-shaped teeth.
 Because they have no natural predators, killer whales generally die of disease, infection, or old age.
 Occasionally, sharks might prey on old or sick killer whales.
 For the most part, these "wolves of the sea" survive as the most fearsome predators in the ocean.

-The movie "Free Willy" stars an orca whose real name was Keiko.
+Think about it: The movie "Free Willy" stars an orca whose real name was Keiko.
 Because Keiko lived in captivity for nearly all of his life, he relied on humans to feed him, and when he was released into the ocean again, he didn't know how to hunt for his own food.
 Learn more about Keiko online, or check out the DVD for a family movie night!

 Image provided by Anchorage Daily News.